dictation-toolbox/Caster/docs/readthedocs/Bringme.md

 - Bring up the item: `bring me <item>`
     - For websites, this launches the default browser and opens the desired site.
     - This launches programs.
     - Folders are either opened or navigated to depending on the context.
-If in a terminal, File/Windows Explorer or a Save/Open dialog the program will navigate to the folder.
+If in a terminal, File/Windows Explorer, or a Save/Open dialog the program will navigate to the folder.
         - Use `bring me <item> in <terminal_explorer>` to open in a new window. `<terminal_explorer>` can be _terminal_ or _explorer_.
     - Files are opened using the system-default program for that file type.
 - Refresh bring me after editing `bringme.toml` directly: `refresh bring me`